-Prerequisite: CIS 010 or 015 or 022 or 035 with a minimum grade of C or P. Course Advisory: SCC minimum English and Math standards.
+Prerequisite: CIS 015 or 022 or 035 with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 A hardware-oriented programming course dealing with programming a computer at the assembler language level.
 Emphasis will be on the assembly language of computers.
-Lab hours may be scheduled or TBA depending on the section.
-Students are expected to complete both the lecture and lab portions of the course.
-Three hours lecture, one hour lab by arrangement.
+Three hours lecture, one hour lab.